lackovic/notes/Windows/README.md

 - Task Scheduler > Task Scheduler Library

-## Install the latest Windows release with all the latest updates included

-1. Download the image creation script from [UUP dump](https://uupdump.net/)

-1. Set `CustomList=1` in `ConvertConfig.ini` in order to avoid including Windows bloatware (like Outlook, Teams, Xbox, etc) in the installation image.

-1. Run `uup_download_windows.cmd`

-The process will take a while: it takes 35 minutes on a beafy desktop computer with a 150 Mbps bandwidth.
-Once it's done, you'll find the ISO image (~6 GB) in the folder where you ran the script.
-You can use it to create a bootable USB drive with [Rufus](https://rufus.ie/).

 ## Get rid of US language in Windows 11

 In Windows 11 settings (`Win`+`i`), select _Time & language_ > _Language & region_: